mc2-center/data-models/docs/valid_values/file.md

-List of standard terms for the [Dataset Sharing Plan Model](../model/file.md).
+List of standard terms for the [File Data Model](../model/file.md).

 ## Attribute: `File Level`